Marquess of Ardales

 Marquess of Ardales (Marqués de Ardales) is an hereditary title in the Peerage of Spain, granted in 1559 by Philip II to Luis de Guzmán, 2nd Count of Teba and Marshall of Castile.
 The name refers to the town of Ardales in Málaga.

+Eugenia, 16th Marquise of Ardales (in her own right), became Empress of the French for her marriage to Napoleon III.